 Set against the backdrop of the infamous Parisian Théâtre du Grand Guignol, which opened its doors in 1897 until it finally closed in 1962, “The Most Assassinated Woman in the World” is inspired by the career of iconic Gallic stage actress Paula Maxa (1898-1970) who also made a few silent screen appearances in the 1910s as Mademoiselle Maxa.
 She was one of the theater’s most prominent leading ladies, known as ‘The Most Assassinated Woman in the World’ as she, during her heyday at the Grand Guignol from 1917 to 1933, is estimated to have died on stage 10,000 times, being graphically slain on stage multiple times a day.

-“Dying onstage keeps me alive,” the character of Paula Maxa says in the film, which defines the essence of the Grand Guignol theater movement, known for its amoral, sensational, horrific entertainment, and disturbing violence.
+“Dying onstage keeps me alive,” the character of Paula Maxa says in the film, which defines the essence of the Grand Guignol theater movement, known for its disturbing violence, and amoral, sensational, horrific entertainment.
 The original Théâtre du Grand Guignol building, located on Cité Chaptal, Paris – a small and narrow dead-end street – still exists by the way: it is now the home of the International Visual Theatre.

 Both Mr. Ribière and Miss Mouglalis attended the world première of “The Most Assassinated Woman in the World” at the BIFFF (short for Brussels International Fantastic Film Festival) where I met them at a salon in Bozar to talk about this Netflix feature.

 Why did you decide to make this film?
 Was it because of the Grand Guignol that may have interested you, or maybe because of Paula Maxa?